championshuttler/terraform-aks-ghAction/README.md

 ### Usage

 Azure service principal credentials are used to authenticate into the Azure subscription.
 All sensitive information, such as credentials, is securely stored in GitHub Action Secrets and accessed via variables in the action files.
+For the demo purpose for now we trigger the actions manually but we can do some deployment or add some test infra in between the deployment and destruction workflow.

 ```yaml
 ARM_CLIENT_ID: ${{ secrets.AZURE_CLIENT_ID }}